lexicalunit/dotfiles/bin/README.md

 ### [`slept`](slept)
 ```
 usage: slept [-h|--help]
-Uses sysctl to discover when the last time OS X slept was.
+Uses sysctl to discover when the last time macOS slept was.
 ```

 * * *